mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     staterooms.

 Automated Positions
-The ship’s computer can cover several positions if it is running the appropriate software:
+The ship's computer can cover several positions if it is running the appropriate software:

 - Fire Control programs can either act gunners or aid existing